 Jiggle is a 3D geometry controller.
-It gives the user agency into how they wish to shape a geometric design for final production whether it is for architectural purposes or 3D printing.
+It gives the user agency into shaping a geometric model for architectural purposes or 3D printing jobs.

 How does it work?